2026 – 33rd Legislative Priorities

 OPPOSE (S ) 1/28/2026 – Referred to PSM, JDC/WAM.
 FUKUNAGA PSM, JDC/WAM

-HB1769 HD1
+HB1769 HD2

-Corrections; Private, Out-of-state Prisons; Reduction; Reports
+Corrections; Private, Out-of-state Prisons; Return to In-state Correctional Facilities; Reports

 RELATING TO CORRECTIONAL FACILITIES.

-SB2030 SB1
+SB2030 SD1

 DCR; Adult Correctional Officers; Body Cameras; Appropriation